roman-milk/roman-milk.github.io/sharing-kim.md

+===

- ****** Sharing Kim ****** byE.Z.Riter© While Dave and Emily were comfortably dressed, Kim and I hadn't changed from our travel clothes.
+While Dave and Emily were comfortably dressed, Kim and I hadn't changed from our travel clothes.
 I was about to suggest changing when Lana sat up and stretched.
 She arched her back.
 Her high, firm breasts stuck straight out.
 Her nipples, like dusky pointers, aimed directly at Kim.
 Kim froze and her eyes widened.

  "You're both good looking.
 Do you like sex?"
 Lana asked in her heavy accent.